What we do

 The WLC's primary goal is to help students learn to write.
 Tutors will not copyedit or "fix" students' papers, but they will ask questions to encourage students to think more critically about their subject matter and assist students in identifying error patterns and stylistic concerns.

 Note: The Writing and Learning Center is connected to Tutoring Services.
-You are welcome to use the linked form to recommend a tutor for writing and/or course content.
-You are also welcome to use the form to recommend a receptionist.
+You are welcome to use the linked form to recommend a student to become a writing tutor, a course content tutor, or an office assistant.

 Prospective writing tutors must meet the following criteria to be eligible to work with us: 1) strong written and oral communication skills, 2) minimum overall GPA of 3.0, 3) patience and empathy toward inexperienced writers, and 4) ability to maintain confidentiality.
 Along with an application, each applicant must submit two faculty recommendations, an academic writing sample, and an unofficial transcript.